LIAAD/tls-covid19/README.md

 As of **December 31, 2020**

 The following tables describe detailed statistics about the dataset.
-As of the data of December 31, 2020, we have collected 652 common topics for *Publico* and *Observador*, and 85 common topics for *CNN* and *The Guardian*.
+As of the date of December 31, 2020, we have collected 652 common topics for *Publico* and *Observador*, and 85 common topics for *CNN* and *The Guardian*.

 By news source: